 - Installing solar on personal property

-Subscribe to a “green pricing” program
+Subscribe to a renewable energy program

-Green pricing programs are offered by utilities and allow you to purchase electricity from renewable sources.
+Renewable energy programs are offered by utilities and allow you to purchase electricity from renewable sources.
 This renewable energy generation is above and beyond what state law mandates utilities to provide.
-The programs generally add a small premium to your bill, at least for now, with the cost differing by utility.
+The programs generally add a small premium to your bill, at least for now, with the cost differing by each utility.
 But you will also receive a credit on your bill for the avoided fuel cost from power plant generation.
 Under Xcel Energy’s Renewable*Connect program, consumers can source 100 percent of their electricity from renewable sources for about $5-7 extra per month.

 The time commitment under these programs can vary from a month-to-month contract to multiple years.
 This can be a good option for consumers who do not want to make the significant investment in rooftop solar.
 There are also many third-party organizations separate from your utility that offer similar programs to source your energy from renewable sources.